DataDog/integrations-core/yarn/README.md

 ### Configuration

-1. Edit the `yarn.d/conf.yaml` file in the `conf.d/` folder at the root of your Agent's directory.
+1. Edit the `yarn.d/conf.yaml` file in the `conf.d/` folder at the root of your Agent's configuration directory.

     ```yaml
     	init_config: